 These are rarer, especially when renting, but it’s helpful to know what you’re looking at if you see one.

-Who truck campers are best for: Truck campers are great for truck owners who also want to tow something behind their vehicle, such a trailer for dirt bikes or ATVs.
+Who truck campers are best for: Truck campers are great for truck owners who also want to tow something behind their vehicle, such as a trailer for dirt bikes or ATVs.
 The camper in the truck bed frees your hitch for more toys and fun!

-Cost of Renting a Small RV
+Cost of a small RV rental

 A smaller RV usually also means lower rental costs.
 Here’s what you can expect to pay for the various types of small RV rentals.